adambard/learnxinyminutes-docs/c.html.markdown

 /* So can enumerations. */
 enum traffic_light_state {GREEN, YELLOW, RED};

 /* Function prototypes can also be defined here for use in multiple files,   */ /* but it is bad practice to define the function in the header.
-Definitions */ /* should instead be put in a C file.                                       */ Node createLinkedList(int *vals, int len);
+Definitions  */ /* should instead be put in a C file.
+An uncommon exception is when defining */ /* static inline functions.                                                  */ Node createLinkedList(int *vals, int len);

 /* Beyond the above elements, other definitions should be left to a C source */